lacework-alliances/aws-immersion-day/content/3_lacework_aws_overview/36_policies.md

 {{% notice info %}}
 For custom policy queries, Lacework allows simple comparison expressions that are created in the console.
 Learn more about the types of expressions that you can use [here](https://docs.lacework.com/create-policies#create-a-custom-policy).
 {{% /notice %}}

+Lacework default policies enable out-of-the-box security validation of your AWS environments.
+But not every organization is the same and custom policies are a great way to add validation specific to your organization's requirements.